auth0/docs/articles/api-auth/config/using-the-management-api.md

 # Set up a Client Credentials Grant using the Management API

-If you do not want to use the Auth0 Dashboard to enable API Authorization, you can achieve the same results using the Auth0 Management API.
+If you do not want to use the Auth0 Dashboard to create a Resource Server or you need to create one programmatically, you can use our Management API v2.

 You will need the following:

-- A Management APIv2 token.
+- A Management APIv2 token with the appropriate scopes.
 For details on how to get one refer to [The Auth0 Management APIv2 Token](/api/management/v2/tokens).
 - The Client information (`Client_Id` and `Client_Secret`) for the Non Interactive Client that should already be created and visible in your [Auth0 dashboard](${manage_url}/#/clients).

 ## 1. Create your Resource Server